Minimum SOL requirements

 Be sure to ensure that the machine used is not behind a residential NAT to avoid NAT traversal issues.
 A cloud-hosted machine works best.
 Ensure that IP ports 8000 through 10000 are not blocked for Internet inbound and outbound traffic.
 For more information on port forwarding with regards to residential networks, see this document.

-Prebuilt binaries are available for Linux x86_64 (Ubuntu 18.04 recommended).
+Prebuilt binaries are available for Linux x86_64 on CPUs supporting AVX2 (Ubuntu 20.04 recommended).
 MacOS or WSL users may build from source.